 Why do seemingly irrational superstitious beliefs form and persist?
 To what extent do strong cultural beliefs translate into observable behavior?
-And how do superstitions about luck and success translate into performance in foreign environments that don't share these beliefs?
+And how do superstitions about luck and success translate into performance in foreign environments that do not share these beliefs?

-Many East Asians, especially ethnic Chinese, have long believed that children born in the Year of the Dragon (which comes once every 12 years in the eastern lunar calendar) are especially fortunate, are likely to do well in school, and generally have a better life.
-Despite this belief, there was no noticeable increase in birth rates among Asian populations in most Dragon years before 1976.
-However, demographers began to notice a sizeable boost in births among nations with large ethnic Chinese populations, such as Taiwan, Hong Kong, and Singapore (though not in mainland China) beginning in 1976 and again in 1988 (e.g. Goodkind, 1991).
-Taiwan showed the most marked effects with an increase in births of 15.5 percent in 1976 compared to the previous year.
+Many East Asians, especially ethnic Chinese, have long believed that children born in the Year of the dragon (which comes once every 12 years in the eastern lunar calendar) were especially fortunate, are likely to do well in school, and generally have a better life.
+Despite this belief, there was no noticeable increase in birth rates among Asian populations in most dragon years before 1976.
+However demographers began to notice a sizeable boost in births among nations with large ethnic Chinese populations, such as Taiwan, Hong Kong, and Singapore (though not in mainland China) beginning in 1976 and again in 1988 (e.g. Goodkind, 1991).
+Taiwan showed the most marked effects with an increase in births of 15.5% in 1976 compared to the previous year.
 This also coincided with a period of rising prosperity, lower average birth rates, and improved access to family planning, suggesting that the capacity to indulge these beliefs has become stronger with modernization.

-The demographic spike in 1976 was sufficiently large that governments decided to issue warnings in 1987 against having babies in Dragon years because of the problems they caused for the educational system, particularly with respect to finding teachers and classroom space.
-Editorials were issued that claimed no special luck or intelligence for Dragon babies and a government program in Taiwan was designed to alert parents to the special problems faced by children born in an unusually large cohort (Goodkind, 1991, p.
+The demographic spike in 1976 was sufficiently large that governments decided to issue warnings in 1987 against having babies in dragon years because of the problems they caused for the educational system, particularly with respect to finding teachers and classroom space.
+Editorials were issued that claimed no special luck or intelligence for dragon babies and a government program in Taiwan was designed to alert parents to the special problems faced by children born in an unusually large cohort (Goodkind, 1991, p.
 677 cites multiple newspaper accounts of this).
-Nonetheless, in 1988 there was a pronounced fertility jump in Taiwan and Hong Kong and much larger increases among ethnic Chinese living in Singapore and Peninsular Malaysia.
-Given the costs associated with child planning (see Cigno and Ermisch, European Economic Review, 1989), why did these people make the counterproductive and seemingly irrational decision to adjust their birthing strategies to have children in a Dragon year?
-Furthermore, if these beliefs are irrational, why do they persist?
+Nonetheless, in 1988 there was